-- Represented an early pioneer in the natural language processing and machine learning field in its case asserting patents against one of the largest technology companies in the world; helped the client win a verdict of infringement, willful infringement, no invalidity, and damages.
+- Representing an early pioneer in natural language processing and artificial intelligence in its patent enforcement campaign against two of the largest smartphone makers in the world; at a previous firm, Erik helped the client enforce its patents against one of the largest e-Commerce companies in the world, which led to a verdict of infringement, willful infringement, no invalidity, and damages.

 - Represented a leading medical device company that developed a ground-breaking system for spinal surgery in a case against a key competitor; achieved a favorable result for the client at trial.